jspotten/cs324-labs/08-lab-socket-hunt/README.md

  - 136: A bad user id was sent the server on the initial request, such that a username could not be found on the system running the server.
  - 137: An unknown error occurred.
+ - 138: The message was sent using the wrong address family (i.e., IPv4 or IPv6).

 ## Op-Codes